phamcnm/Tourguide-Chatbot/README.md

 ### Keyphrase

 When each response is being intitailzed, it will check if there is any keyphrase in the response or not.
-If there is any, Koffee will add in funfact based on the topic.
+If there is any, Koffee will add in a fun fact based on the topic.
 Each topic will only be triggered once for the entire tour.

 ### Pickup Major